-Fleetwood was involved in the Ponds from the very early stages of planning.
-We’ve executed a wide range of large and very important structural elements in the landscape, including shelters, bridges, viewing decks, boardwalks and public artworks.
-We’ve been a collaborative partner throughout, contributing at every stage, from initial planning right through to construction documentation and installation.
-Some of our more prominent projects include the Float, the lake boardwalks, the feature bridge, public artworks, the Dragonfly Wall and all of the parklands’ and wetlands’ cycleway bridges.
+The project at The Ponds Parklands is a great example of an ‘integrated’ Fleetwood engagement.
+Involved from the very early stages of planning, we’ve executed a wide range of large and very important structural elements in the landscape, including the Float, the lake boardwalks, the feature bridge, the Dragonfly Wall and all of the parklands’ and wetlands’ cycleway bridges.

 The artworks on the Lake are made of reflective materials, stainless steel, and photos overlaid on durable materials.

 This was a prominent site with a lot of community interest.
 Consequently, public grand openings had already been scheduled for many of the works.
 Our challenge was ensuring our installations could be designed, developed and delivered to coincide with these other unmovable dates.